Ammarpad/OutreachyProposal/README.md

  nesting logic, templates and links.
 It also has a function to check the DataSite and determine whether an Item already has a particular claim.
 3. add_statements.py
    - This module has functions to walk through list of pages and associated regex hint to search through their source texts, extract a statement and add it to the Item of the page in the DataSite.
 Also works for qualifiers and references.
-5. base\_import\_script.py
+5. base\_import\_script.py:
    - Module with functions to retrieve all pages from a Wikipedia category and also to add multiple claims to multiple Item on the DataSite.
 This module provides base functions needed by both `import_enwiki_netflix_id.py` and `import_enwiki_soundcloud_id.py`
 6. search\_terms\_for\_qids.py
    - This module has two functions to search for Item IDs of Wikipedia pages on the repo site.
 A function that takes list of pages that already have Item page and a function that queries list of unconnected pages and attempt to figure the right ID for them through entity search API.
 7. import\_enwiki\_netflix\_id.py
-  - This module work is to loop a list of  English Wikipedia pages, extract their Netflix identifiers (`P1874`) through grepping the source text and add the found IDs to the respective data items of the pages.
+   - This module work is to loop through a list of  English Wikipedia pages, extract their Netflix identifiers (`P1874`) through grepping the source text and add the found IDs to the respective data items of the pages.
 8. import\_enwiki\_soundcloud\_id.py
    - This module work is similar to that for `import_enwiki_netflix_id.py`.
 It loops through a list of  English Wikipedia pages, extract their SoundCloud identifiers (`P3040`) through grepping the source text and add the found IDs to the respective data items of the pages.